NEW: The suspect doesn't have full-time access to his prosthetics, his lawyer says

 Born in Egypt in 1958, he traveled to Britain to study before gaining citizenship through marriage in the 1980s.

 A one-time nightclub bouncer in London’s Soho district, al-Masri – also known as Mustafa Kamal Mustafa – has said he lost both hands and one eye while fighting against the Soviet occupation of Afghanistan.
-He often wears a hook in place of one hand.
+He often wore a hook in place of one hand.

 Schneider told reporters Tuesday that al-Masri wasn’t getting full-time access to his prosthetics since coming to the United States.